SkylineCommunications/Skyline.DataMiner.Utils.SecureCoding/README.md

 # Skyline.DataMiner.Utils.SecureCoding
-A NuGet library offering a set of robust and **secure coding methods for .NET development**.
-With a focus on mitigating common security vulnerabilities, this package equips developers with a curated collection of methods to ensure the integrity and resilience of their applications against potential threats.
+This NuGet library offers a set of robust and **secure coding methods for .NET development**, with a focus on mitigating common security vulnerabilities.
+It consists of a curated collection of methods to ensure the integrity and resilience of your applications against potential threats.

 ## Overview
 Secure Coding is a NuGet library designed to streamline secure development by minimizing the need for boilerplate code.
 This library offers a set of methods and functionalities aimed at enhancing the security of your applications, reducing common vulnerabilities, and promoting secure coding practices.

 ## Features
 - **Boilerplate Code Reduction:** Secure Coding simplifies the integration of security measures into your application by providing a set of methods that handle common security concerns.
 This allows developers to focus on the core functionality of their code without sacrificing security.
 - **Security Best Practices:** The library follows industry-accepted security best practices and incorporates them into its methods.
-This ensures that developers benefit from proven security measures without having to delve into the intricacies of implementation.
+This ensures that developers benefit from proven security measures without having to delve into the intricacies of their implementation.
 - **Customizable Security Components:** While offering predefined secure methods, Secure Coding also allows for customization based on specific project requirements.
 Developers can tailor security components to fit the unique needs of their applications.

 ## Installation
-To proceed with the installation of the NuGet packages, simply follow the documentation provided below.
+To proceed with the installation of the NuGet packages, follow the instructions provided below.

 ### Package Availability
 This package is available at [nuget.org](https://www.nuget.org/packages/Skyline.DataMiner.Utils.SecureCoding).